jamielsharief/updater/README.md

 $ bin/updater update demo
 ```

-You can also run the upgrade as well
+Now, you can run it a few times or use the `--all`.

+Once you are ready to upgrade the application to the next major version, run

 ```bash
 $ bin/updater upgrade demo